Elizabeth Smart Is Bringing Her Story To TV, Reveals She Is Proud Of It

 Elizabeth Smart has been through a lot over her life, and now she is going to be bringing her story to television.
-Yahoo shared an interview with Smart where she talks about her new movie I Am Elizabeth Smart that will be coming to Lifetime.
-She was abducted from her Salt Lake City home in 2002.
+Yahoo! shared an interview with Smart where she talks about her new movie, I Am Elizabeth Smart, that will be coming to Lifetime.
+As a child, she was abducted from her Salt Lake City home in 2002.

-Now 15 years later, Elizabeth Smart is coming out with the Lifetime movie, but also a documentary called Elizabeth Smart: Autobiography and this one will air on Lifetime and A&E both.
+Now 15-years later, Elizabeth Smart is coming out with the Lifetime movie, but also a documentary called Elizabeth Smart: Autobiography, and this one will air on Lifetime and A&E both.
 Smart actually said that it is the best and worst movie she has ever seen.
-Smith says that it is a very accurate movie, but obviously, this truth was hard for her to watch.
+Smart says that it is a very accurate movie, but obviously, this truth was hard for her to watch.
 Smart was the producer on this movie.

 Smart actually explained a bit about how she felt and that she didn’t plan to do a movie or a book at first, but it is happening.
 She went ahead and did what she thought was right for her.
 Here is what Smart had to say.